|

 countries do not accord much importance to

-letter by hand whichever country it is addressed
+the letter by hand whichever country it is

-French or the subsidiary of a French company, the
+company is French or the subsidiary of a

 smiling.

-numbers of ex-employers on it so that the company
+ex-employers on it so that the company can

 candidacy.